nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 ---
 title: Best Logos Subscription and Library Package [UPDATED]
 excerpt: Logos is a significant investment.
 Make sure you buy it the right way.
-My recommendation on the best subscription and library for pastors and students.
+My recommendations on the best Logos subscription and library.
 last_modified_at: 2024-10-21
 toc: true
 toc_label: Logos Buyer's Guide